Hercules (1997 film): Animation and design

-Following the release of Pocahontas (1995), Eric Goldberg was initially assigned to animate Hades when Jack Nicholson was thought to play the character.
+After he had co-directed Pocahontas (1995), Eric Goldberg was initially assigned to animate Hades when Jack Nicholson was thought to play the character.
 However, when Nicholson decided to pass on the role, Goldberg was not interested in animating the character anymore.
 Around the same time, Chris Buck was assigned to animate Philoctetes, but after he left the production of Hercules, this left the character of Philoctetes without a supervising animator.
-Goldberg then decided to instead animate Philoctetes when DeVito signed onto the role noting his similarities with the actor in their short stature, baldness, and admittedly a little "soft around the middle".
-Throughout production, there were twenty-seven designs for the character, but the final design took inspiration from Grumpy in Snow White and the Seven Dwarfs (1937) and Bacchus in Fantasia (1940) in terms of their curmudgeonly personality and facial structure.
-For Hades, animator Nik Ranieri took inspiration from Scarfe's concept drawings and James Woods' mannerisms during the recording sessions.
-While Hades' body was drawn by hand, the animation of the hair was handled by the effects animators with input from Ranieri as to how it should move.
+Goldberg then decided to instead animate Philoctetes when DeVito signed onto the role, noting his similarities with the actor in their short stature, baldness, and admittedly a little "soft around the middle".
+Throughout production, there were 27 designs for the character.
+The final design was inspired by Grumpy in Snow White and the Seven Dwarfs (1937) and Bacchus in Fantasia (1940) in terms of their curmudgeonly personality and facial structure.

+The character of Hades was animated by Nik Ranieri, who took inspiration from Scarfe's concept drawings and James Woods' physical mannerisms during the recording sessions.
+Because Woods ad-libbed most of his lines, Ranieri felt the hardest part in animating Hades was that he talks too much and too fast, so much so that "it took [him] two weeks to animate a one-second scene".
+Also, Ranieri watched the actor's other films and used what he saw as the basis for Hades's sneer.
+While Hades's body was drawn by hand, the animation of the fiery hair was handled by the effects animators with input from Ranieri as to how it should move.

 For the Hydra, Scarfe provided preliminary drawings to give the mythical beast its requisite fangs and serpentine necks before work was transferred over to the computer animation team headed by Roger Gould.
 The Hydra was sculpted into a clay model where the dimensions were digitized into the computers as a wire-frame model by which the monster was animated.
 Early into production, the filmmakers decided the Hydra would ultimately have thirty heads by which the animators created one master head, and the computer could multiply the heads to their desired scale.
 Overall, thirteen animators and technical directors spent nearly a year-and-a-half creating the four-minute battle sequence.
 Additionally, because the directors envisioned Olympus as a city composed of clouds, painted backgrounds of clouds and cloud-like imagery were blended with drawn effects animation to create a morphing technique that were used for baby Hercules's cradle and Zeus's reclining chair.